storybookjs/marko/docs/addons/install-addons.md

 <!-- prettier-ignore-end -->

 <div class="aside">
-Addons can also require additional addon-specific configuration found in their respective READMEs.
+Addons may also require addon-specific configuration.
+Read their respective READMEs.
 </div>

 Now when you run Storybook the accessibility testing addon will be enabled.